 Atomoxetine can be taken in a single daily dose or divided evenly into a morning and evening dose.

-Atomoxetine can be stopped abruptly without any negative effects, which is an advantage it has over similar ADHD medications.
+Atomoxetine can be stopped abruptly without serious negative effects, which is an advantage it has over similar ADHD medications.
 However, always talk to your doctor first before discontinuing this medication .

-For those with impaired liver function, the dose can be reduced by 50% to 75% [R].
+For those with impaired liver function, the dose can be reduced by 50% to 75% .

-Poor metabolizers and people taking medications that inhibit CYP2D6 will need a dose adjustment.
+Poor metabolizers and people taking medications that inhibit CYP2D6 may need a dose adjustment.
 In this case, the starting dose is 0.5 mg/kg each day.
-The dose is only increased if symptoms do not improve after 4 weeks [R].
+The dose is only increased if symptoms do not improve after 4 weeks .

-At the center of atomoxetine, metabolism is the enzyme CYP2D6.
-This enzyme is responsible for inactivating drug molecules so they can be removed from the body [R].
+Atomoxetine is metabolized by the enzyme CYP2D6.
+This enzyme is responsible for inactivating drug molecules so they can be removed from the body .

-Population studies have found that certain ethnicities, like Chinese and Japanese, tend to be slow metabolizers [R].
+Population studies have found that certain ethnicities, like Chinese and Japanese, tend to be slow metabolizers .

 This genetic difference is clinically important.
 Slow metabolizers experience significantly more side effects.
-On the other hand, fast metabolizers may require higher doses for the drug to be effective [R].
+On the other hand, fast metabolizers may require higher doses for the drug to be effective .